Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means feeling or looking energetic and refreshed.
-The phrase is figurative, as it compares someone to a flower to emphasize vitality.
+The idiom is figurative, as it compares someone to a flower to emphasize vitality.

 Origin: